 You will find the Pumpkin Patch field full of Jack-O-Lantern size pumpkins perfect for carving.
 At the stand there are lots of Jack-Be-Little’s and other small pumpkins just right for tiny toddler hands.
 There are lots of gourds, Indian corn, corn stalks and straw bales for your fall decorating.

-Starting Saturday, September 26, our food vendor, The Slawpy Barn, will be on site every weekend (Saturday and Sunday) from noon to 5pm.
+Starting the weekend the pumpkin patch opens, our food vendor, The Slawpy Barn, will be on site every weekend (Saturday and Sunday) from noon to 5pm.
 There isn’t a food vendor at the farm any other times, but family picnics are most welcome.
 There is a snack area under the shelter near where they roast chilies that people are welcome to use.
 Soda, water and snacks are available for purchase at the stand.

 Field Trips for elementary schools, daycare, elder care and 4-H clubs, Cub & Boy Scouts, Girl Scouts and at-risk adult and special needs youth groups may be scheduled and discounts are available.
 Middle and High School cooking, art and photography classes are welcome.